Hunrito/ghost888/readme.txt

 2. Configuring mysql/mariadb database
 3. Create a folder with the executable and directories
 4. Configuring ghost.cfg and default.cfg
-5. Port forwarding
+5. Test the bot
-6. Cronscript example
+6. Cronscript example (to be done)

 Installation:
 bncsutil specific: